 We actually doubted very much if we should go there… It is obviously a place with heavy history and atmosphere.
 Not the most fun place to end a holiday.
 But do you know what?
 It was a great call to visit the Dachau Concentration Camp memorial site…

-There are many private companies doing tours in Dachau, and some of them are “free” (you are expected to tip, of course), but we opted to do the official one.
+Many private companies do tours in Dachau, and some are “free” (you are expected to tip, of course), but we opted to do the official one.

 Visiting Dachau Concentration Camp Memorial Site

 Dachau Concentration Camp Official tour

 Although the memorial site opening hours are from 09:00 to 17:00, there are official tours only at 11:00 and 13:00.
-The tour takes about 2 and a half hours.
+The tour takes about two and a half hours.
 Note that this is not a free tour but costs only 3 Euros.
 You will probably end up tipping the private guide more than this.

 The goal is to provide a basic knowledge of the history of the Dachau Concentration Camp and the memorial site, as well as to examine the question, ‘What does this history have to do with us today?’ “

 What can you learn by visiting Dachau Concentration Camp

 - It’s neither the worst nor the most significant concentration camp, but it was the first (only 6 weeks after Hitler went to power)!

 - Dachau was the model from which all the others were created.
 It was, in some sense, a school of violence.

 - As per the Nazis, it wasn’t a concentration camp but an “Education Camp” for the opposition.

 - There were no executions in the Dachau concentration camp; it was used to distribute prisoners to other camps.

 - It worked under the Kapo system, where the other prisoners did the “dirty work” to keep order;

 - How the internal hierarchy worked and the badges to identify the prisoners;